From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 This term does not refer to the basic digital packages of cable network operators and the HD+ offerings of satellite operators

-Podcasts are radio or TV programmes that can be consumed anywhere (on smartphones, tablets or laptops, for example) independently of the time of the actual broadcast.
+Podcasts are regular audio broadcasts (rarely video broadcasts) that can be consumed online anywhere - e.g. on smartphones, tablets or laptops - regardless of the time of the actual broadcast.

 Post-rolls are online ad spots that run after the video content.
 As a sub-category of linear video ads, they never run concurrently with the video content.